Starfish-develop/Starfish/README.md

         there is a MegaRegion sampler that belongs to each OrderSampler

+        -- This is the responsibility of the OrderSampler
         * go into the loop to examine the regions of the spectrum

             * find the high points of the residuals